Kristy Jansen

 Kristy A.E.
 Jansen, Wenhao Li, and Lukas Schmid

-Awards: Recipient of the NBER initiative on Market Frictions and Financial Risks Grant 2023/2024
+Awards: Recipient of the NBER initiative on Market Frictions and Financial Risks Grant 2023/2024, Best Paper Award at the JHU Carey Finance Conference 2024

 Awards: Colorado Finance Summit Best PhD Paper Award, Inquire Europe Research Prize, SoFiE Pre-Conference Best Paper Award, Inquire Europe Research Grant, Finalist at the ECB Young Economists’ Competition.